 1953 - The Ruth Price House, 4 Briar Bridge Lane, Chapel Hill.
 Jim Webb designed this for Price but bought it himself in 1979 and lived there until his death.
 Currently owned by Jim Webb's estate, a philanthropy set up to support the UNC Planning School.
 Webb's stepson Archie lives there as of 2011.
 Bottom photo by Dail Dixon.

 1953 - The William and Ida Friday House, 412 Whitehead Circle, Chapel Hill.
 Sold in 1957 to JR and Elaine Hamrick.
 Sold in 1962 to Frank Decazenove.
 Sold in 2003 to Ellen S. Burgin and Peter B. Fair.
 Sold in 2006 to Matthew Maciejewski and Donna Cook.
 Top photo by Nicole Alvarez.

-1954 - The Thomas Floyd Drew and Katherine Conn Drew House, 511 Transylvania Avenue, Raleigh.
-Country Club Hills developer Ed Richards built it as demonstration house for Better Homes and Gardens.
-Sold to Nan Russell Sanderson and Jesse O. Sanderson in 1967.
-Sold to Salah and Amina Elmaghraby in 1985.
-Sold to landscape architects Dennis and Sharon Bell Glazener in 1994.
-They added a pool.
-Sold in 2012 to Marjorie F. Smith, who did a renovation, last photo.
+Sold to Newton Homes in late 1953.
+Sold in 1954 to Thomas Floyd Drew and Katherine Conn Drew.
+Sold in 1967 to Nan Russell Sanderson and Jesse O. Sanderson.
+Sold in 1985 to Salah and Amina Elmaghraby.
+Sold in 1994 to landscape architects Dennis and Sharon Bell Glazener.
+They added a pool and enclosed the carport to make an office.
+Sold in 2012 to Marjorie F. Smith, who did a renovation and reopened the carport, last photo.

 1954 - 2742 Circle Drive, Durham.
 Sold to Redford and Virginia Williams.
 Sold in 1984 to Elwood Albert Linney and Susan Diane Donerly.
 Sold in 1994 to Mark and Nancy Handler who still owned it as of 2012.